Designers of the Future

 With the students already split into groups of 4, Steve Mann, a packaging designer at GWP and Jay Dagger, sales manager for the Packaging division, visited students at the college to provide guidance and an objective industry opinion on the conceptual designs and mock ups created to date.

-Also showing students a range of samples of products that have already been in commercial production at GWP, as well as the differing board types that the students may consider using, besides helping the students it also gave GWP the first glimpse of potential designs that may eventually be put into production at the end of the competition.
+Also showing students a range of samples of products that have already been in commercial production at GWP, as well as the different board types that the students may consider using, besides helping the students it also gave GWP the first glimpse of potential designs that may eventually be put into production at the end of the competition.

 We’ve seen some interesting designs today and the students seem genuinely interested and motivated to win the competition – which can of course only be good for GWP and the Foodbank.